camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 * Read History
 * Delete History

+The "Create Instance" permission is required for starting new process instances.

-## Additional Authorizations for Decision Definition
+## Additional Decision Definition Permissions

+In Addition to Update, Read and Delete, the follwing permissions are available on the Decision Definition Resource:

 * Create Instance
 * Read History